Compact moduli of K3 surfaces: Introduction

-In Section~\ref{sec:one-param-degens} we study one-parameter degenerations: the Kulikov models, as well as nef, divisor, and stable models, by adding nef line bundles, effective nef divisors, and by taking the canonical models of the latter, respectively.

-In Section~\ref{sec:period-map} we define the periods of Kulikov surfaces, with and without a quasipolarization.
-Sections ~\ref{sec:k3-moduli}, ~\ref{sec:one-param-degens}, ~\ref{sec:period-map} compile known results about K3 degenerations, extending them to the $M$-quasipolarized case, and giving a unified treatment of Type II and III degenerations.
+In Section~\ref{sec:k3-moduli}, we recall different notions of moduli of K3 surfaces, such as smooth analytic, $M$-quasipolarized, and polarized with ADE singularities.
+In Section~\ref{sec:one-param-degens} we study one-parameter degenerations: Kulikov models, as well as nef, divisor, and stable models, by adding nef line bundles, effective nef divisors, and by taking the canonical models of the latter, respectively.
+In Section~\ref{sec:period-map} we define the periods of Kulikov surfaces.
+These sections compile known results about K3 moduli, giving a unified treatment of Type II and III degenerations.

+Section~\ref{sec:arithmetic-quotients} recalls the combinatorially defined, period-theoretic compactifications of arithmetic quotients: Baily-Borel, toroidal, and semitoroidal.
+A major result is Theorem \ref{thm:semi-is-normal} which states that, for Type IV arithmetic quotients, a semitoroidal compactification is precisely a normal compactification which is sandwiched between the Baily-Borel and some toroidal compactification.
+Section~\ref{sec:slc-pairs} discusses the compactifications of $F_{2d}$ via stable pairs, associated to a canonical choice of divisor $R$.
+Here, we introduce the critical notion of recognizable divisors (Def.~\ref{recog-def}).
-In Section~\ref{sec:lambda-families}, we construct ``$\lambda$-families": These are 19-parameter families of Kulikov models (threefolds) with monodromy invariant $\lambda$ for which the combined period map for Kulikov and smooth K3 surfaces is an isomorphism to a toroidal extension of the period domain.
-Our first truly new result (Theorem \ref{global-fs}) globalizes the main result of Friedman-Scattone \cite{friedman1986type-III}: Any two $\lambda$-families with the same values of $\lambda^2$ and ${\rm imprimitivity}(\lambda)$ are connected by a series of birational modifications falling into three special forms.

-In Section~\ref{sec:recognizable-divisors} we define recognizable divisors and prove their main properties.
-Theorem \ref{thm:equiv-rec} summarizes the various equivalent formulations of recognizability in terms of $\lambda$-families.
+In Section~\ref{sec:lambda-families}, we construct the $\lambda$-families which appear in the proof of Theorem \ref{thm:recognizable-semitoroidal}.
+A new result (Theorem \ref{global-fs}) globalizes the main result of Friedman-Scattone \cite{friedman1986type-III}: Any two $\lambda$-families with the same values of $\lambda^2$ and imprimitivity of $\lambda$ are connected by a series of birational modifications falling into three special forms.
+In Section~\ref{sec:recognizable-divisors}, we prove the main properties of recognizable divisors with respect to $\lambda$-families.
+Theorem \ref{thm:equiv-rec} summarizes equivalent formulations of recognizability.

-In Section~\ref{sec:arithmetic-quotiens} we recall the combinatorially defined compactifications of arithmetic quotients: Baily-Borel, toroidal, and semitoroidal.
-We also prove a new result about semitoroidal compactifications (Theorem \ref{thm:semi-is-normal}) of type IV domains, characterizing them uniquely: They are the normal compactifications which are dominated by some toroidal compactification, but dominate the Baily-Borel compactification.
-We also review the moduli compactifications using stable slc pairs.